jbertman-hc/phoenix-azure/Phoenix-FHIR-API/readme-ai.md

-# Phoenix FHIR Transformation Layer
+# Phoenix Healthcare Interoperability Platform

-## Project Vision
+## Project Overview

-This project aims to create a comprehensive transformation layer that converts legacy healthcare data (defined in our swagger.json) into fully compliant FHIR R4 resources for use in a presentation-only layer.
-The transformation layer serves as a bridge between our existing data sources and modern healthcare applications, enabling seamless integration with FHIR-compatible systems without modifying the underlying data storage.
+The Phoenix Healthcare Interoperability Platform is a comprehensive solution designed to transform legacy healthcare data into FHIR-compliant resources, enabling seamless integration with modern healthcare systems.
+This repository contains multiple components that work together to retrieve, transform, and present healthcare data in standardized formats.

-## Core Objectives
+## Repository Structure

+The repository consists of several key components:

+### 1. Phoenix-FHIR-API

+A standards-compliant FHIR R4 API that serves as the transformation layer between legacy data sources and FHIR-compatible systems.

+**Key Features:**
+- Retrieves real patient data from the Azure backend using multiple strategies
-1. **Complete FHIR R4 Resource Mapping**: Transform all relevant legacy healthcare endpoints (defined in swagger.json) into standard FHIR R4 resources using the Firely SDK.
+- Transforms legacy data models into standard FHIR R4 resources

-2. **Real-Time Transformation**: Enable on-the-fly conversion of data between the legacy system and FHIR format without storing duplicate data.

-3. **Presentation Layer Support**: Provide a clean, consistent API that can be consumed by a presentation-only layer, allowing for modern UI development without direct knowledge of the legacy data structures.

-4. **FHIR Compliance**: Ensure all transformed resources fully comply with FHIR R4 standards through rigorous validation.
+- Implements comprehensive mapping between SQL database fields and FHIR resources
+- Provides FHIR-compliant RESTful endpoints
+- Validates resources against FHIR standards
+- Uses the Firely SDK (Hl7.Fhir.R4) for FHIR implementation

+**Implementation Details:**
+- **Controllers**: Handle incoming requests and return appropriate FHIR resources
+  - `PatientController`: Manages patient-related requests and transformations
+  - `FhirController`: Provides general FHIR functionality and operations
+- **Services**: Contain business logic and data access
+  - `LegacyApiService`: Connects to the Azure backend to retrieve patient data
+- **Mappers**: Transform legacy data models to FHIR resources
+  - `PatientFhirMapper`: Converts demographic data to FHIR Patient resources
+- **Validators**: Ensure FHIR compliance
+  - `FhirResourceValidator`: Validates resources against FHIR specifications

+### 2. Phoenix-AzureAPI

+An ASP.NET Core API that serves as the backend for the Phoenix-Azure application, connecting to the remote Azure API.

+**Key Features:**
+- Acts as a proxy to the Azure API at `apiserviceswin20250318.azurewebsites.net/api`
+- Implements multiple strategies to retrieve patient data
+- Handles authentication and authorization
+- Manages data access and transformation

+**Implementation Details:**
+- Uses a multi-endpoint approach to retrieve patient data:
+  1. First tries the PatientIndex endpoint to get patient IDs
+  2. Fetches demographics for each patient ID
+  3. Falls back to addendum records if needed

+### 3. Phoenix-AzureClient

+A web-based client application that provides a user interface for interacting with the Phoenix-FHIR-API.

+**Key Features:**
+- Displays patient information in a user-friendly interface
+- Provides FHIR resource exploration capabilities
+- Offers validation functionality for FHIR resources
+- Supports searching and filtering of patient data

+**Implementation Details:**
+- Built with HTML, CSS, and JavaScript
+- Communicates with the Phoenix-FHIR-API to retrieve and display data
+- Includes a FHIR Explorer interface for viewing and validating FHIR resources

+### 4. DataAccess

+A data access layer that provides repository implementations for connecting to various data sources.

+**Key Features:**
+- Implements the repository pattern for data access abstraction
+- Supports both SQL and FHIR data sources
+- Provides a consistent interface for data retrieval and manipulation

-## Multiple Tier Architecture
+## Architecture and Data Flow

-Our solution implements a clean, multi-tiered architecture to ensure proper separation of concerns and maintainable code:
+The Phoenix Healthcare Interoperability Platform implements a multi-tiered architecture:

 ### 1. Data Access Tier
-- **Legacy API Integration**: Connects to existing healthcare endpoints defined in swagger.json
+- **Legacy API Integration**: Connects to existing healthcare endpoints at `apiserviceswin20250318.azurewebsites.net/api`
 - **Repository Pattern**: Abstracts data access through repository interfaces
-- **No Direct SQL**: All data access occurs through the defined API endpoints
 - **Data Retrieval Services**: Specialized services for fetching specific types of healthcare data

 ### 2. Transformation Tier
 - **Mappers**: Dedicated components that transform legacy models to FHIR resources
-- **Bidirectional Mapping**: Support for both read and write operations
 - **Field-Level Transformations**: Explicit mapping between source and target fields
 - **Extension Handling**: Proper management of FHIR extensions for non-standard data